Azonto

 Several accounts say Azonto was formerly known as 'Apaa' in these communities.
 The Apaa dance, hence Azonto dance, involves a set of hand movements that either mimic everyday activities especially ones concerning people's livelihoods, or moves that are meant to amuse an audience.

+For the basics of the dance, one foot is stiff and planted, while the other foot is on its ball to allow the dancer to pivot and twist.
+The dancer's shoulders are slouched, and their head is turned to one side with a "defiant and flirtatious" smirk on their face.
+The hands of the dancer point downwards and move in flowing, circular motions around themselves and the space in front of them, changing in levels from the head to the waist.

-It began with one- or two-step movements but has been advanced to more complex and almost acrobatic movements.
-Just like most African dances, Azonto involves knee bending and hip movements.
+It began with one- or two-step movements but has been advanced to more complex and almost acrobatic movements Just like most African dances, Azonto involves knee bending and hip movements.
 The dance has effectively evolved from a few basic moves to miming actions such as ironing of clothes, washing, driving, boxing, praying, swimming, and others.

 History

 Azonto is a communicative dance believed to originate from "Apaa" which literally means to work.
 Apaa was used to show the profession of an individual.
 The azonto dance has since grown further to relay coded messages.
 The dance later got into the minds of most Ghanaians.
-In the same year (2013), most Ghanaian music videos were full of Azonto dance and later spread to most African countries and other parts of the world.
+In 2013, most Ghanaian music videos were full of Azonto dance and later spread to most African countries and other parts of the world.